greatsuspender/thegreatsuspender/README.md

 # The Great Suspender - Without Analytics Tracking

 Modified version of "The Great Suspender" to remove analytics tracking and rogue .js files from anonymous developer who is now in control of the GitHub source & web store versions.
-[Read More]()

 Read more: